 Several district government heads attended, who, as Dr Richter notes, “are instrumental to the success of regional projects”.
 They are vital points of contact for foreign investors, who must win district government approval, and that of PLN, before any power investment in Indonesia.

 Day two saw a visit to the largest renewable energy project by an ‘independent power producer’ in South-East Asia.
-The Equis Energy wind power farm under construction in Jeneponto regency will eventually feature 20 turbines spread over 30 hectares feeding 65 megawatts into PLN’s Jeneponto substation.
+The Equis Energy (now Vena Energy) wind power farm under construction in Jeneponto regency will eventually feature 20 turbines spread over 30 hectares feeding 65 megawatts into PLN’s Jeneponto substation.
 Indonesia aims to gain 35 gigawatts of power production nationally in the next few years, while tripling its overall renewable energy contribution by 2025.
-Notably, for renewable projects of over 10 megawatts, up to 95 percent foreign ownership is allowed.
+Notably, for renewable projects of over 10 megawatts, up to 95 per cent foreign ownership is allowed.

 Participants joined a site tour with project leaders, followed by discussions with district government leadership.
 Dr Richter says this “generated great interest in challenges and prospective benefits associated with large renewable energy projects in eastern Indonesia”.

 Day three began with a 30-minute boat trip to the tropical island of Salemo.
 Residents of many islands in this Spermonde Archipelago are among the 18 million Indonesians without electricity – mostly in remote environments where off-grid renewable power, as Salemo now has, is often the easiest solution.
 Salemo is therefore a valuable case study, and the visitors heard about supply challenges and the community’s needs, such as technology for drying seaweed and more ice production for fishing industries.